patrick-roberts/faqtoid/README.md

 Automated Website Help System: FAQ, Tours/Walkthroughs, Email Form, Video Gallery

 FAQtoid is a simple free all-in-one help system for your website or web application.
-It reduces your support costs by giving visitors the tools to help themselves. <!--FAQtoid takes care of everything from initial walkthroughs to providing the information you need to fix bugs.-->
+It reduces your support costs by giving visitors the tools to help themselves.

 * **FAQ with Live Search**
 Users see answers as they type.